-Council has a partnership program to identify, protect and maintain the Shire's Natural Heritage strategy.
-To facilitate the management of the Shire's living heritage Council continues to update and make available its catalogue of Living Heritage.
+Council is cognisant of identifying, protecting and maintaining the Shire's natural heritage.
+To facilitate the management of the Shire's living heritage Council aims to produce a catalogue of living heritage.

 Inverell Shire conducts itself as a responsible environmental practitioner through prudent consumption of resources and recycling initiatives.